 a. deal

 b. dig

 c. float

 d. deem

 e. bear

 f. wake

 g. sit

 h. gape

 i. gird

 j. grieve

 k. weave

-Exerc ise-II

-Use th ne appropriate form of word in brackets to complete the sentences.
+Use the appropriate form of word in brackets to complete the sentences.

 a.
-Kashmir is known forof Apples.(produce)

-b.
-If you can the interviewer, you will get the job.(impression)

-c.
-This is my greatest (achieve)

-d.
-Swaminathan is known for his vast in this field. (know)

-e.
-This place isfor spices and mines. (fame)

-f.
-Hisnever came between him and his success. (disable)

-g.
-He was disallowed to enter the hall for hisrecord in the past. (crime)

-h.
-Yourhas always helped me to do the rightful thing. (guide)

-i.
-The entire world was surprised at histo submit and let others win. (refuse)

-i The bank charges no tax on your limited (save)

-Can we purchase fewwith this amount. (equip) This house has an excellentto attract anyone. (surround) The policies of this government have not been (effect) Theof this building is least (enter, impression) Gardening can also be ahobby. (profit) He was asked to prepare a detailedof the project. (estimate) He performed his task in a reallyand astonishing way. (wonder) That teacher can notpunishment to this child. (just) Do not go by, these can be deceptive. (appear) She was the mostwoman around the neighbourhood during her times. (fashion) I want to have aexplanation for the answer. (science) What is thequalification for this job. (desire) words hurt more than sticks. (abuse).
-I can not understand the reason of histowards me. (hostile) She has ato put on weight despite exercises. (tend) The group had aescape during the storm. (fortune) ise-III Add the prefixes or suffixes to the words in brackets and use them in the sentences.
-He was foundwhen he was asked how to reach the station. (clue) Chetan is ason. (duty)
+Kashmir is known forof Apples.(produce) b.
+If you can the interviewer , you will get the job.(impression) c.
+This is my greatest (achieve) d.
+Swaminathan is known for his vastin this field. (know) e.
+This place isfor spices and mines. (fame) f.
+Hisnever came between him and his success. (disable) g.
+He was disallowed to enter the hall for hisrecord in the past. (crime) h.
+Your has always helped me to do the rightful thing. (guide) i.
+The entire world was surprised at histo submit and let others win. (refuse) j.
+The bank charges no tax on your limited(save) k.
+Can we purchase few with this amount. (equip) 1.
+This house has an excellentto attract anyone. (surround) m.
+The policies of this government have not been (effect) n.
+Theof this building is least (enter, impression) О. Gardening can also be ahobby. (profit) p.
+He was asked to prepare a detailed of the project. (estimate) q.
+He performed his task in a really and astonishing way. (wonder) r.
+That teacher can notpunishment to this child. (just)

-1 C .1 .1.
-1 • , , C We must be s aware of the prevailing in the society (nractice ∙.
-We must be a ware or the ·····provanning , 111 1110 BOOLET, (practice

-- d.
-My Experiments with Truth is Gandhiji's (biography) - e.
-He was taken to task for his.....conduct. (care) - f.in any form is condemnable. (cruel) - g.
-He surprised us with hisbehaviour. (sensitive) - h.
-How could you......many precious lives with your careless driving? (danger) - i.
-He is applying tohis license.(new) - j.
+s.
+Do not go by, these can be deceptive. (appear) t.
+She was the most woman around the neighbourhood during her times. (fashion) u.
+I want to have aexplanation for the answer. (science) v.
+What is the qualification for this job. (desire) w words hurt more than sticks. (abuse). х.
+I can not understand the reason of histowards me. (hostile) y.
+She has a to put on weight despite exercises. (tend) z.
+The group had a escape during the storm. (fortune) Exe rcise-III give Add the prefixes or suffixes to the words in brackets and use them in the n sentences. a.
+He was found when he was asked how to reach the station. (clue) b.
+Chetan is ason. (duty) c.
+We must be aware of the prevailing in the society. (practice) d.
+My Experiments with Truth is Gandhiji's (biography e.
+He was taken to task for hisconduct. (care) f in any form is condemnable. (cruel) g.
+He surprised us with his behaviour. (sensitive) h.
+How could youmany precious lives with your careless driving? (danger) i.
+He is applying tohis license.(new) j.
 The things here are in utter state of(order)